Electric Dreams (film): Music

-The soundtrack features music from prominent popular musicians of the time, being among the movies of this generation that actively explored the commercial link between a movie and its soundtrack.
+The soundtrack features music from prominent popular musicians, in a generation actively exploring the commercial link between a movie and its soundtrack.
 The soundtrack album Electric Dreams was re-issued on CD in 1998.
 The movie features music from Giorgio Moroder, Culture Club, Jeff Lynne (Electric Light Orchestra), and Heaven 17.
-During filming, Barron said, "The fact that there's so much music has to do with the success of Flashdance.
-This film isn't Flashdance 2.
-Flashdance worked because of the dancing.
-It didn't have a story.
-Electric Dreams does."

-The film also features the song "Together in Electric Dreams."
+The film features the song "Together in Electric Dreams".
 Barron has said about its creation:

 Giorgio Moroder was hired as composer and played me a demo track he thought would be good for the movie.
 It was the tune of "Together in Electric Dreams" but with some temporary lyrics sung by someone who sounded like a cheesy version of Neil Diamond.
 Giorgio was insisting the song could be a hit so I thought I'd suggest someone to sing who would be as far from a cheesy Neil Diamond as one could possibly go.
 Phil Oakey.
 We then got Phil in who wrote some new lyrics on the back of a fag packet on the way to the recording studio and did two takes which Giorgio was well pleased with and everybody went home happy.

-He has also said about the film's music: "Electric Dreams was definitely an attempt to try and weave the early 1980s music video genre into a movie...
+He has said about the film's music: "Electric Dreams was definitely an attempt to try and weave the early 1980s music video genre into a movie...
 [The film] isn't that deep.
 The closest parallel is probably that it's a Cyrano de Bergerac-like exploration of how words and music can help nurture and grow feelings on the path to love.
 Oops that's too deep."
 In 2015, he said when he made the film there was a prejudice against video clip directors doing drama, and because Electric Dreams "was a little bit like an extended music video...
 I didn't help that cause in a lot of ways."

-Release
+Home media

+Electric Dreams was released on VHS in 1984 and in 1991 in the US by MGM/UA Home Video, who released a LaserDisc in 1985.
+The film is currently owned by Amazon MGM Studios through MGM's acquisition of PolyGram Filmed Entertainment's pre-1996 library, which also contained the Virgin Films library.
+This makes it the only pre-May 1986 MGM distributed film not to be owned by Turner Entertainment Co.
+The film received a Region 2 DVD release on April 6, 2009 by MGM.
+UK video label Second Sight released a Blu-ray on August 7, 2017, making its worldwide debut on Blu-ray.